junkeon/number_baseball/README.md

 - Alone: The user plays the game alone.
 - Auto: The computer plays the game automatically.
-- Compete: The user and the computer compete against each other.
+- Compete: The user and the computer compete for common target number.

 ## How to Run